Framing Difficulties in Quantum Mechanics: Methodology

 \subsection{Mapping students' difficulties to framing}

 We posit that many student difficulties in quantum mechanics may be due to unproductive framing in problem solving, because students' current frame may not help them with actual problem solving, because students find themselves temporarily unable to shift to a more productive frame, or because they cannot activate productive resources within their current frame.
-To investigate this postulate, we conducted a secondary analysis of published student difficulties in quantum mechanics.